-Alcohol may be consumed by Sixth form pupils, with a meal, at Cooper's where it is supervised by several members of staff.
+Alcohol may be consumed by Sixth Form pupils, with a meal, at Cooper's Café, where it is supervised by several members of staff.
+Only pupils with parental permission to consume alcohol, recorded on the School System, will be served alcohol by the School.

 Alcohol may also be consumed by Upper Sixth formers in Oxford on a Saturday evening if they are 18 years old.
-On such occasions, pupils may only drink normal strength beer, cider or wine.
+On such occasions, pupils may only drink normal strength beer, cider, or wine.
 Fortified wine and spirits are strictly forbidden.
 Each pupil can have a maximum of two normal strength drinks.